gtiosclub/Calculator-Tutorial/P5/part5.md

 ### Recap
 You can connect Storyboard objects to code (both variables and functions) by using a control-drag across split-screened windows.

+If you missed it, I talked about more technical stuff in the [Part 5 Bonus: Explaining @IBOutlet "junk"](../P5/bonus.md).
+Take a look at it if that sort of stuff interests you.

 ### Next Time
 We set up the protocol that will be handling the calculator's calculations.